vacu9708/Algorithm/Sorting algorithm/Merge sort/README.md

 ![image](https://user-images.githubusercontent.com/67142421/149567895-7ef189fb-abcd-4430-bf6a-5cef1dd9ea8f.png)

 ## Characteristics
-* Merge sort is a stable sort, which means that the order of equal elements is maintain their original positions in the input and output.
+* Merge sort is a stable sort, which means that the order of equal elements is maintained
 * Its speed is not influenced by how elements are arranged before sorting, in other words, in all cases the time complexity is **O(nlogn)**
->Because of these strengths, merge sort runs stably in any situation.
+>Due to these strengths, merge sort runs stably in any situation.

 ## Time complexity
 ![image](https://user-images.githubusercontent.com/67142421/149573847-f3907973-8d7b-473f-aa43-cdc9507d4838.png)